OferE/bit2c/Readme.md

 These keys can be taken from your bit2c account.
 Just login -> API tab -> generate new.

 Warning! - these keys grant access to your bit2c account! keep them safe!
+During the test an order of 15 bitcoin for 15 Nis will be created and deleted for you, so maybe you will get lucky...
+If you don't want this to happen, just remove the environment variables.

 For running the tests just clone the repository and then:
 <pre><code>